 Students who transfer to another Faculty after completing part of a BSc program may reapply to the Faculty of Science after completing the degree from the other Faculty.
-A former student transferring to the Faculty of Science normally must complete at least $\star 60$ while registered in the Faculty of Science at the University.
-Courses completed in the Faculty of Science before transfer may count toward the minimum $\star 60$ that must be completed while registered in the Faculty of Science.
-Science or Arts courses taken while in another Faculty, which are clearly noted as "extra-to-degree" on the transcript, may fulfil specific subject requirements of a degree program in Science but will not fulfil the minimum residence requirement of the program.
+A former student transferring to the Faculty of Science normally must complete at least $\star$ 60 while registered in the Faculty of Science at the University.
+Courses completed in the Faculty of Science before transfer may count toward the minimum $\star$ 60 that must be completed while registered in the Faculty of Science.
+Science or Arts courses taken while in another Faculty, which are clearly noted as "extra-to-degree" on the transcript, may fulfil specific subject requirements of a degree program.